GMAT and GRE

 Saint Mary's College recommends that applicants take practice tests or mock exams to prepare for the GMAT/GRE.
 By taking practice tests you will see sample questions, understanding the grading of each exam, feel what it will be like on testing day and improve your time management skills.

-You can also access free test preparation materials for the GRE here.
+You can also access free test preparation materials for the GRE.

 It is only a test:

 The GRE/GMAT is only one part of your application and is not the only factor in any of our admissions decisions.
-Saint Mary’s College considers all aspects of all applicants including work experience, undergraduate GPA, Letters of Recommendation, Personal Statement and more.
-For more details on the admissions requirements please visit our website.
+Saint Mary’s College considers all aspects of all applicants including work experience, undergraduate GPA, and Letters of Recommendation.

 The Admissions Staff at the Graduate School of Business looks forward to meeting you and working personally with you throughout the admissions process.
 Good luck!